vega-network-main/HTTP-Compliance/README.md

 # HTTP-Compliance
-A wide HTTP status codebase for vega-network-main projects as well as Vilbux projects Must follow rules: `XX200Y`: `XX` - Project ID, `200` - Status Code, `Y` - Variant of Status Code
+A wide HTTP status codebase for Vega Network projects as well as Vilbux projects.

+Status code must follow these rules: `XX200Y`: `XX` - Project ID, `200` - Status Code, `Y` - Variant of Status Code

 ## What for?
 Designed for inner connection beetwen muliple sub-systems that communicate over: gRPC, Kafka or frontend for better flexibility and cleaner codebase